-I am a woman of 45 years with two places I call home, three dogs (three forever in my heart, but only two of them living), two college degrees, one full-time job (my paid work), four full-time practices (my heart’s work), at least a thousand favorite books and movies and songs, one husband of 20 years, lots of big dreams and big love, and most importantly–an open heart.
+I am a woman of 46 years with two places I call home, three dogs (three forever in my heart, but only one of them living), two college degrees, one full-time job (my paid work), four full-time practices (my heart’s work), at least a thousand favorite books and movies and songs, one husband of 20 years, lots of big dreams and big love, and most importantly–an open heart.

 My core values are joy, kindness, curiosity, courage, creativity, mindfulness, and wellness.
 Gentleness and generosity are my superpowers.

 My purpose is to know and love myself, to be a fully realized and embodied me.